What is calf pain?

 The calf is made up of 2 muscles called the gastrocnemius and the soleus.
 They meet at the Achilles tendon which is attached to the heel bone.

-- Your calf is stiff and weak when you walk.
+- The calf is stiff and weak when you walk.

 - You find it hard to rise up onto your toes.